Wake Forest University Department of Counseling

 When submitting a ticket, be as specific as possible in the description of the issue.
 Include the name of the course and the date the issue occurred, the browser being used and, if possible, screenshots to help Canvas support personnel troubleshoot the issue and expedite service.

-Note: Lead Faculty and PIs do not provide Canvas support.
+Note: University supervisor does not provide Canvas support.

 AskDeac Help Desk